 Fountech is seeing first hand just how AI toolsets such as machine learning (ML), big data and natural language processing are transforming different sectors of the economy.
 As a result, much like the dot com boom, private investors are actively on the lookout for AI companies with immense scale-up potential.

 Responding to this demand, Fountech recently launched a €2 million investment round for our flagship education project – Soffos – which applies AI toolsets to deliver hyper-personalised lessons.
-If you’re an investor that wants to be part of theEdTech revolution, click here to find out more about Soffos’ investment round.

 While business professionals and investors are clearly recognising the potential of AI, to what extent do consumers appreciate and understand this new generation of technologies?